dmse-mit/3029/website/docs/intro.md

 ### Want More?

-In addition to lectures, we will be piloting two **optional** regularly-scheduled get-togethers, every Thursday 8-9pm in 36-705:
+In addition to lectures, we will be piloting two **optional** regularly-scheduled get-togethers, every Tuesday 4-5pm in 36-705:
 - **Data-Visualization Hour** (biweekly, starting 02/10)
   We will visualize raw datasets from recent materials science journal articles and see if we can **a)** arrive at the same conclusions as the authors and **b)** uncover more facets of the dataset!
 - **Show and Tell** (biweekly, starting 02/17)